jonlinnell/jonlinnell.co.uk/content/articles/2022-11-16-find-and-replace-in-terminal.md

 ---
-title: Find-and-Replace in the Terminal
+title: How to recursively find-and-replace in the Terminal
 date: 2022-11-16T10:00:00.000Z
 keywords: unix
 heroimage: /blog/images/testimage.png